LTER-LIFE/FDFDT-Manual/06-standard.Rmd

 ## Choose a data standard

-Once you have deposited your data to an online repository, you can start to [standardise](#standardise) the data.
+Once you have considered the mobilisation of your data and metadata to an online repository, you can start to [standardise](#standardise) the data.
 The first step here is to choose a data standard, i.e., a standard format to name and organise the data.
 There is a wide range of standards available and many of them are directly tailored to a certain domain.
 Standards within the field of biodiversity are mostly maintained by the non-profit organisation [Biodiversity Information Standards (TDWG)](https://www.tdwg.org/).
 Which standard is best suited for your data depends on its content and format.
 In order to choose a standard, you should consider:

 **Is the standard accepted and used by your community?**